 Verify you don’t have a more serious problem.

 Don’t assume that your leak is from the rain alone.
 If you don’t see a problem with your slope, you most likely have another problem.
-Roots of a tree can put pressure on the walls of your foundation that form cracks.
+The roots of a tree can put pressure on the walls of your foundation that form cracks.
 Plus the roots provide a pathway for water to get into your home.
 Another problem could be water lines in your plumbing system that might be leaking.

 If you suspect a water or sewer line leak in the ground, the leak may be low enough beneath the foundation slab or buried along the building walls of a basement so that it is not noticeable during dry weather.
 Many people find out about leaks from buried lines when they see a surprise increase on their water bill or when it rains.